openxla/stablehlo/rfcs/20260821-low-precision-complex.md

 component set.
 Every custom verifier and inference path reached through these constraints must be checked against the specification above.

+This shared-constraint change also reaches the CHLO dialect: CHLO operations such as `broadcast_complex` and the inverse-trigonometric and hyperbolic complex math operations use the same complex tensor predicates.
+The implementation must either include those operations and their legalization/decomposition paths in the affected-surface audit and tests, or deliberately separate their constraints so that this RFC does not expand CHLO acceptance accidentally.

 This expansion does not create separate kinds of complex type.
 It also does not define the physical layout or ABI of a buffer containing a low-precision complex element; StableHLO buffer acceptance remains an abstract type-system